Optimal quantum tomography with constrained elementary measurements arising from unitary bases: Basics of Unitary Bases and Elementary Measurements

 Now the ranks of the projections $P(\mathbf{a},\mathbf{x})$ involved are $>1$ unless $r=k$.
-So measurements may not be easy.\ On the other hand, if we consider $J=(1<2<\ldots<k)$ alone, the number of these projections is larger than optimal.
-In fact, it requires $\prodl_{j=1}^k (d_j+1)$ elementary measurements (\cite{3}, Remark after Theorem~3.1).
-We shall come back to this Quantum tomography problem later in Section~5.
+So measurements may not be easy.\ On the other hand, if we consider $J=(1<2<\ldots<k)$ alone, the number of these projections is larger than the ideal number $d^2$.
+In fact, it requires $\prod\limits_{j=1}^k (d_j+1)$ elementary measurements (see the remark after Theorem~3.1 in \cite{3}).
+We shall show in \S3 that the number of projections can be systematically reduced to the ideal number $d^2$ by our techniques and it has $2^k+1$ quantum mechanical overlaps or angles.